Editor's note: This story was originally published in 2022 and updated in 2023.

 Their jackfruit birria is so good, vegans and carnivores alike will make the trek to food truck Taco Stop to satisfy their craving.

-Honorable mentions: Midtown Vegan Deli, El Torero’s vegan menu, and the vegan box at Renee’s.
+Honorable mentions: Nopalinda, Midtown Vegan Deli, El Torero’s vegan menu, and the vegan box at Renee’s.
 Cal’s Bake Shop is working to make many of his confections vegan as well.
-Ellice still needs to try: Nopalinda.

 Cafe a la C’art